Considering a trip to the French capital and want more information on how to take the train from Amsterdam to Paris? Start your journey here!

-Go from stroopwafels and coffee shops to exquisite croissants and high fashion with a high-speed train from Amsterdam to Paris.
-Travelling direct with Thalys, your journey will fly by in a mere three hours – arguably faster than flying when you take transfer times from airports and all the queuing at check-in into account!
+In the space of a few hours, you can go from stroopwafels and coffee shops to exquisite croissants and high fashion thanks to the high-speed trains from Amsterdam to Paris.
+Travelling directly with Thalys, your journey will fly by in a mere 3 hours – that’s arguably faster than flying when you factor in transfer times form airports and all the queues to check-in!

-There’s a certain romance about going by train from the centre of Amsterdam to the heart of Paris, too.
-Relax in wide, comfortable chairs and watch the countryside roll by.
-Alternatively, you can enjoy free WiFi during your journey – perfect if you want to catch up on shows or you need to work on the go.
-Before you arrive, why not check out our guide to the best things to do in Paris.
+When travelling from the centre of Amsterdam to the heart of Paris, there’s a certain romance about the train journey.
+You can relax in wide, comfortable chairs and marvel as the countryside rolls by.
+Also, you can enjoy free WiFi during your journey – perfect if you want to catch up on your favourite TV show or do a bit of work before you arrive.
+Once you’ve arrived at Paris Gare du Nord Station, you can start exploring the city.
+If you’re not sure where to start, find inspiration in our guide to the best things to do in Paris, including visiting the Eiffel Tower and the Palace of Versailles.

 Thalys is the railway company connecting four European countries – France, Belgium, the Netherlands and Germany.
 Thalys trains run at a speed of up to 186 mph (300 km/h) and have three comfort classes on all services called – Standard, Comfort and Premium (equivalent to the First Class, with access to the Thalys Lounge).
 All Thalys trains have a car restaurant (called Thalys Welcome Bar) and a free WiFi connection.